James Hedderwick: Life

 Due to the success of the Evening Citizen Hedderwick aided in setting up other evening newspapers in other British cities, notably including the London Echo.

 Based on the success of the Evening Citizen he also created a weekly literary supplement, the Glasgow Weekly Citizen.

 In 1878 Glasgow University awarded him an honorary Doctorate in Law (LLD).

 He edited both newspapers until his retirement in 1882, when he moved to Helensburgh west of Glasgow.

 He died following a stroke on 1 December 1897 at his home of Rocklands in Helensburgh.
 He was buried in Sighthill Cemetery in Glasgow.

 A large memorial by James Pittendrigh Macgillivray was erected to his memory in 1901, and stands on the inner north wall of Glasgow Cathedral.

 Family

 On 11 January 1846 he married Ellen Ness from South Leith, the harbour area of Edinburgh.

-They had seven children, including Thomas Charles Hunter Hedderwick a lawyer who became MP for Wick Burghs in 1896.
+They had seven children.
+Thomas Charles Hunter Hedderwick (1850-1918), a lawyer who became MP for Wick Burghs in 1896, was a son of his brother Robert Hedderwick and Anna Mary Walker Hunter.

 Ellen died in 1879 and Hedderwick then remarried Margaret (1841-1934) who was considerably younger than himself.